vinfreecs/genga/Documentation.md

     .

 ## The ejection file Ejections<name>.dat
 In this file are listed the details of the ejected particles.
-An ejection happens if a particle's distance to the central mass is greater than the Rcut value specified in the 'defines.h' file, or smaller than the 'RcutSun' value.
+An ejection happens if the distance of a particle to the central mass is greater than the Rcut value specified in the 'defines.h' file, or smaller than the 'RcutSun' value.

     time index m r x y z vx vy vz Sx Sy Sz case
     .